apache/directory-fortress-core/README-MULTITENANCY.md

 ___________________________________________________________________________________
 ## SECTION 6.
 Other Tools

-Other tools like Fortress console and CLI can be run with a specific tenant's context.
+Other tools like Fortress console and CLI may be run pointing to a tenant's data.

 1. Fortress Console: